semillie/future-vehicle-analysis/vehicle_04_prefer/README.md

 **Conclusion**

 From the research done on preferences added to the vehicle options:
-The make (manufacturers/car brands) that offers the most options is Ford.
-The year that offers the most options is a tie between 2022 and 2024.
-And the make (manufacturers/car brands) of the individual years was Ford for all three.
+The make (manufacturers/car brands) that offers the most options is Ford The year that offers the most options is a tie between 2022 and 2024 And the make (manufacturers/car brands) of the individual years was Ford for all three